quantit-clic/quantit-clic.github.io/index.md

-# <i>Some of</i> them can Be Guessed!
+# Some of them can Be Guessed!
 Exploring the Effect of Linguistic Context in Predicting Quantifiers

 ## <em>ACL 2018</em><br><br>[pdf] [bib] [data] <a href="https://github.com/sandropezzelle/fill-in-the-quant" target="_blank">[code]</a> [slides] [arxiv]